 In addition to catalyzing positive change within our focus areas, the H&M Foundation provides support to affected families in large scale disasters.
 Since 2013, the H&M Foundation has donated $2.2 million in emergency relief, contributing to our partners’ total aid for hundreds of thousands of people.

-More than 480,000 people have fled Rakhine State in Myanmar in the last weeks, arriving in Cox’s Bazar, Bangladesh in desperate conditions.
-To help saves lives and reduce suffering among those affected by the conflict, both in Myanmar and Bangladesh, the H&M Foundation is donating 200,000 USD to the Red Cross relief effort.
+Since August 2017, more than 600,000 people fled Rakhine in Myanmar, arriving in Cox’s Bazar, Bangladesh in desperate condition.
+To help saves lives and reduce suffering among those affected by the conflict, in both Myanmar and Bangladesh, the H&M Foundation donated $200,000 to the Red Cross.
+Learn more.
 Learn more.

-In addition to the human tragedy that follows in the wake of South Asia’s worst flooding in years, Save the Children warns that children’s education and long-term well-being is also put at risk.
-H&M foundation has donated important support to Save the Children’s work in India and Bangladesh where 1.3 million children are currently out of school.
+In addition to the human tragedy that followed in the wake of South Asia’s worst flooding in years, Save the Children warned that children’s education and long-term well-being also is at risk.
+H&M Foundation donated $200,000 to Save the Children’s work in India and Bangladesh where 1.3 million children are currently out of school.
 Learn more.